 The bill amends the existing framework for the interbranch advisory committee by adding a new section that allows the committee to set its own meeting schedule and outlines the topics for discussion, which include funding legislative mandates, access to justice initiatives, local concerns, courthouse security, and court technology infrastructure.
 Additionally, it specifies that staff support for the committee will be provided by the administrative office of the courts.
 The composition of the committee is also modified, increasing the number of judicial branch members from eight to nine.

 Furthermore, the bill repeals RCW 2.76.800, which pertains to recommendations to the legislature, and extends the expiration date of the chapter from January 1, 2026, to January 1, 2031.
-This legislative change aims to enhance collaboration between branches of government and improve the efficiency of the interbranch advisory committee's operations.
+These changes aim to enhance the functionality and relevance of the interbranch advisory committee in addressing critical issues across the branches of government.

 Bill as Passed Legislature: 2.76.010, 2.76.800, 2.76.900